7 Priceless Tips For Financial Advisors Who Want A "Lifestyle" Practice...

-Because what I’m about to share with you right now may anger some, but it will help countless others.
+What I’m about to share may anger some of you, but I’m OK with that, because it’ll help countless others.

-You see, the financial services industry is changing rapidly and there are many financial advisors who want to build “lifestyle practices”.
-These are businesses which are owned and managed by their founders, who aren’t necessarily interested in scaling to the moon.
+Here’s the deal: The financial services industry is changing rapidly, and there are many financial advisors who want to build lifestyle practices — i.e., businesses owned and managed by founders who aren’t interested in scaling to the moon.

 These people want stable businesses which throw off a healthy income to support them.
 In fact, several of my Inner Circle members fit into this model because they enjoy all the perks that come with it.
 They can design their businesses to suit their needs, not the other way around.
 So, if you’re interested in creating a lifestyle practice, here are some tips...

 This tip is so important, I literally made it tip #1 in 57 Marketing Tips For Financial Advisors (which you can get for free here).